Generic selectors

 Whittle down to the ones you actually need and use, and declutter the rest.

-7. foreign currency
+7. Foreign currency

-You’ve probably got some foreign coins or bills you brought back from a previous trip.
-You thought you’d use them again next time you traveled there but now they’re just collecting dust.
+You’ve probably got some foreign coins or bills you brought back from a previous trip that you thought you’d use again next time you traveled there.

 Exchange them or donate them.